-Candy Cane Pie is the only dessert recipe, you’ll need this Christmas!
-It’s no bake pie with crumbly Oreo crust and white chocolate ganache on top.
-And the filling is a bomb!
-It’s combo of cream cheese, whipped cream, instant pudding, butter, chocolate chips and crushed candy canes, makes the tastiest homemade Christmas dessert!
+Candy Cane Pie is the only dessert recipe you’ll need this Christmas!
+It’s an easy no-bake pie with crumbly Oreo crust and white chocolate ganache on top.
+This pie filling combo of cream cheese, whipped cream, instant pudding, butter, chocolate chips and crushed candy canes, makes the tastiest homemade Christmas dessert!

 However, there are still a few weeks until Thanksgiving and I’ve already shared a lot of Christmas dessert recipes, too.
 When it comes to Christmas and New Year, I’m always excited like a kid.
-And I could hardly wait my favorite holidays to come.
+I can hardly wait my favorite holidays to come.

 To tell you the truth, I made this Candy Cane Pie for Halloween.
 You are probably 100% sure that I’m crazy!
 But wait, I can explain this!
-On October 31 was my birthday, not just Halloween!
+October 31 was my birthday, not just Halloween!

 My little boy asked me if we could organize a party at our house.
 And so we had a party!
 That was Halloween/birthday party for a few of my closest friends and a bunch of their kids.

 But a bunch of kids could eat a bunch of sweets, right?!

 Also, that was a great opportunity for me try out some new recipes I’ve planned to share here on my blog before Christmas baking season starts.
 And the kids are the best taste testers!
 They will frankly tell you if something is good or bad.
 Moreover, they will spit it out to your face whether they love or hate yours cakes, too.

-However, having a bunch of kids at the party was also a great opportunity to share a lot of cakes and desserts so I won’t stuck with tons of desserts siting in my fridge for days.
+Having a bunch of kids at the party was also a great opportunity to share a lot of cakes and desserts, so I won’t be stuck with tons of desserts siting in my fridge for days.

-Therefore I made this Candy Cane Pie besides my birthday cake.
-And they are both vanished in a blink of an eye!
+Thus, I made this Candy Cane Pie with my birthday cake, and they both vanished in the blink of an eye!
 Kids loved them, they all asked for one more slice.